Undline/UndChain/readme.md

 ### Live - Decentralized Real Time Streaming

-The Live co-chain is UndChain’s dedicated decentralized audio/video streaming co-chain, built to deliver **low-latency**, **interactive streaming**, and enhanced accessibility while empowering creators to retain ownership and monetization of their content.
+The Live co-chain is Modulr’s dedicated decentralized audio/video streaming co-chain, built to deliver **low-latency**, **interactive streaming**, and enhanced accessibility while empowering creators to retain ownership and monetization of their content.
 Its modular design integrates directly into other co-chains like **Pages** and **Smack**, with advanced tools for user interaction, adaptive scaling, and intelligent AI integration through **Mimic**.

 #### Key Features